Industries

 So why exactly is weather data so big?
 Weather is measured on the surface of the Earth (over both land and water), within the atmosphere, and from space.
 Modern technology allows for it to be measured across the planet from pole to pole, 24/7, 365 days a year.

 These datasets, such as surface sensors, radars, and weather satellites, offer important situational awareness and historical context and are the backbone of weather forecasting technology.
-Hundreds of terabytes of data are generated daily by these systems and processed in real time.
+These systems generate hundreds of terabytes of data daily and process it in real time.

-One of the primary uses of this data is the creation of numerical weather prediction models, or NWPs, which are the foundation of any weather forecast.
+One primary use of this data is the creation of numerical weather prediction models, or NWPs, which are the foundation of any weather forecast.
 These models digitally represent the entire Earth-Ocean-Atmosphere (EOA) system, essentially aiming to create a digital twin.
 They then literally forecast the future using a combination of physics, dynamics, mathematics, and computer science.

-Models calculate numerous equations representing the EOA system in 4 dimensions - horizontal (twice!), vertical, and across time into the future.
-We are talking about billions of calculations creating ENORMOUS datasets.
+Models calculate numerous equations representing the EOA system in four dimensions: horizontal (twice!), vertical, and across time into the future.
+We are talking about billions of calculations creating enormous datasets.

 Velocity